In this article we’ll be reviewing the best solo board games that you can enjoy as a single player – never be bored again!

 RAF: Two-Player – This is the head-to-head version where two friends can pit their wits against each other.
 A separate German planner is included to plan their raids secretly.

-The game can last as little as one hour for a single day raid, or up to 12 hours for a full campaign.
+Spend as little as one hour for a single day raid, or up to 12 hours for a full campaign in what is possibly the best solo wargame.

 #14 Historia (3.5 / 5)